Cursed Good Luck

 They both pondered that a moment before Victoria said, “Or you, Dearest.
 Our association is well known.”

 “Possible,” Amina acknowledged, “but not likely.
 Our plans were spontaneous from this morning.
 Unless you mentioned it to anyone, no one knew but us, and I was there early.
 The villain was there earlier still.
-It seems far more probable that he was lying in wait to either one of you.
+It seems far more probable that he was lying in wait for either one of you.
 And since you work all day,” she said to Bartholomew, not needing to finish the sentence.

 Victoria looked even more unhappy.
 “Bartholomew, do you have any particularly important business that you’re about to finalize?
 Something that a nefarious person would want to disrupt?”